 Well, the sad part is obvious.
 I hope.
 And as for the bristle part…

-Well, I have never been one to drink the “pink Kool-aid”.
+Well, I have never been one to drink the “pink Kool-Aid”.
 In fact I hate the “taste” of it and always have.
-I have always been very uncomfortable with the way breast cancer is too often portrayed – as some sort of pink parade you take part in by doing what you’re told, plastering on the fake smile and lo and behold emerging as a new and improved version of your former self, and so on and so on.
+I have always been very uncomfortable with the way breast cancer is too often portrayed — as some sort of pink parade you take part in by doing what you’re told, plastering on the fake smile, and lo and behold, emerging as a new and improved version of your former self, and so on.

 What complete and utter bullshit, right?

 Partly because of my disdain for this idea of “smiling your way through cancer”, I have often felt like a misfit in Cancer Land.

 I don’t accept (and never have) the early stage, “dominant narrative about just staying positive,” that Beth refers to.
 I didn’t/don’t fit in with this group.